Everything HPR does.

 4.46 billion instructions over 60 seconds.
 HPR's own C++ backend did not appear in the top 15 hottest functions.
 Everything was Slint, FreeType, fontconfig, or parley doing text work.

-Zero network.
+Zero network by default.
 Zero accounts.

 Your data is a folder on your disk.
 Deleting it means deleting that folder.
 No server to request deletion from.